 Outlets are everywhere in our house.
 In the United States, homes usually have two-pronged outlets.
 However, newer homes now have three-pronged outlets.
-Whatever the kind of outlet you have in your own house, it is important to follow these safety reminders to minimize any risks of accidents and problems in the future.
+Whatever the kind of outlet you have in your own house, it is important to follow this electricity safety for home outlets to minimize any risks of accidents and problems in the future.

 - Take note of the manufacturer’s instructions before plugging an electric appliance into a receptacle outlet.

 - Add TR receptacles are a built-in safety mechanism against electric shocks.
 According to the National Electrical Code, you can only plug one high-wattage appliance.

 - Installing a Ground-fault circuit interrupter is a residual-current device that quickly shuts off electric power so that you don’t get a severe electric shock.